kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 prerequisite for all user agents.
 Therefore, such images will be given the non-blocking urgency.

-Values between 1 and 5 are used to represent this urgency, to provide wiggle room for endpoints to give some responses more or less precedence than others that belong to the non-blocking group. {{merging}} explains how these values might be used.
+Values between 1 and 5 are used to represent this urgency, to provide flexibility to the endpoints for giving some responses more or less precedence than others that belong to the non-blocking group. {{merging}} explains how these values might be used.

 Clients SHOULD NOT use values 1 and 5.
 Servers MAY use these values to prioritize a response above or below other non-blocking responses.